marg33/bird-classification/README.md

 | RandomCrop, RandomHorizontalFlip, RandomVerticalFlip, RandomPerspective      | 0.5345       |
 | RandomCrop, RandomHorizontalFlip, RandomVerticalFlip, RandomRotation, RandomPerspective, RandomAutocontrast, ColorJitter      | 0.6395     |

 Image augmentation can be a powerful tool to prevent overfitting, but too much of it can also corrupt the images so much that the model can't learn the right things from them anymore.
+With my tests, the best choice ended up being just a small number of augmentations that didn't change the images too much, that is, the first test in the table, which achieved an accuracy of 0.687.
+The last test in the table, of using a large number of augmentations, had the second highest accuracy of 0.6395, but it was still worse than the simple augmentations.
+A better selection of augmentations may have beaten it out, though.

-With my tests, the best choice ended up being just a small number of augmentations that didn't change the images too much.
-I would like to try more augmentations that are less extreme transformations in the future, however.
-Some of the augmentations I tried may have changed the images too much, like RandomPerspective and RandomAutocontrast.
+Augmentations are still promising, and as seen in the next section, overfitting to training data may have been an issue, and they would help to reduce that.
+I would like to try more varied augmentations that are less extreme transformations in the future.
+Some of the augmentations I tried may have changed the images too much, like RandomPerspective.
 I could also try reducing the range for those augmentations.

 ### Hyperparameter tuning